f5businessdevelopment/bigipworkshop/docs/ex4.md

 __Note__: Make sure you are in us-west-2 Oregon region

-1. Go to AWS Console from the Jump Box browser and select __student-XXXX-f5__ instance
+1. Go to AWS Console from the Jump Box browser and select __studentXXXX-f5__ instance
-2. Click on the security group go __XXX-f5__ edit inbound rules
+2. Click on the security group go __studentXXX-f5__ and edit inbound rules

 ![image](https://github.com/f5businessdevelopment/bigipworkshop/assets/13858248/17a6db5b-c238-42f5-b69c-e3fe0821fe70)